selivan/cron-failover/README.md

 Uses single Redis instance to keep locks.
 Of course it should be also fault-tolerant.
 Can use [sentinels](https://redis.io/topics/sentinel) to connect to Redis.

 Flag file indicating that server is primary is created and its timestamp is periodically updated.
 File is removed when server becomes non-primary.
-You can use it to remove the primary server from balancer, for example.
+You can use it to remove the primary server from application balancer, for example.

 ## Config